sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## SFU

-Selective Forwarding Units (SFUs) as described in https://tools.ietf.org/html/rfc7667#section-3.7 receives the RTP streams from each participant and selects which ones should be forwarded to each of the other participants.
+Selective Forwarding Units (SFUs) as described in {{Section 3.7 of ?RFC7667}}
+receives the RTP streams from each participant and selects which ones should be forwarded to each of the other participants.
 There are several approaches about how to do this stream selection but in general, in order to do so, the SFU needs to access metadata associated to each frame and modify the RTP information of the incoming packets when they are transmitted to the received participants.

 This section describes how this normal SFU modes of operation interacts with the E2EE provided by SFrame